MUAY THAI GRADINGS

 • Certain elements of the old grading syllabus were not required

-• Students were rushing to learn their grades prior to the 3 monthly gradings and standards of technique were being sacrificed.
+• Students were rushing to learn their grades prior to gradings and standards of technique were being sacrificed.

 • Students were missing gradings during the summer holiday season

-• Twice yearly gradings allow a better learning curve for the student
+• Yearly gradings allow a better learning curve for the student

-Gradings are held twice yearly and the student is assessed by either a senior instructor or the Chief instructor.
+Gradings are held several times a year and the student is assessed by either a senior instructor or the Chief instructor.
 The student is required to demonstrate good techniques showing correct balance, agility, speed and power in addition to understanding, discipline and heart. students wear the coloured Prajit (arm band) as a symbol of their rank and achievement.
 The re-structured syllabus is outlined below and it follows both traditional and modern aspects of Muay Thai including theory sections on Thai Language, culture and history.

 1ST KHAN – WHITE PRAJIT